Information Risk Management, Ethics, and Privacy Minor

 Assistant Director: Tetyana Bezbabna

 The 5-course Information Science undergraduate minor in Risk Management, Ethics, and Privacy is designed to prepare students to evaluate major information and big data privacy and security issues facing individuals and organizations.
 The curriculum will examine risks organizations face while collecting, storing, and managing information and their existing customers' and stakeholders' data.
 Coursework will focus on practical strategies to mitigate risks and will explore the ways emerging technologies benefit in the context of risk management, ethics, and privacy.

-All courses in the Information Risk Management, Ethics, and Privacy minor are offered either in-person or virtually by the UMD Information Science program at the Shady Grove campus location and are available to students from both, College Park and Shady Grove, campuses.
+All courses in the Information Risk Management, Ethics, and Privacy minor are offered virtually and are available to the University of Maryland students from both College Park and Shady Grove campuses.